Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 1CIRStN4gZmUmodCflb5sSrYuFBZQvfSzpS1IGfK.gif

-What few know is that you can configure what permissions to grant Claude Code.
+What few know is that you can configure what permissions to grant to Claude Code.

 Some examples: